 What’s the annual allowance charge?

 The annual allowance is currently capped at £4,000 if you have already started accessing your pension.
 The annual allowance applies across all of the schemes you belong to.
 It’s not a ‘per scheme’ limit and includes all of the contributions that you, or your employers, pay or anyone else who pays on your behalf.
 If you exceed the annual allowance in a year, you won’t receive tax relief on any contributions you paid that exceed the limit, and you will obtain an annual allowance charge.
-HMRC require you to declare any contributions that exceed the £4,000 limit on your self-assessment tax return or in writing, by no later than 5 October following the end of the tax year.
+HMRC requires you to declare any contributions that exceed the £4,000 limit on your self-assessment tax return or in writing, by no later than 5 October following the end of the tax year.

 What tax will I pay?